tayruxin/tp/docs/DeveloperGuide.md

 ### Enhance Find Feature to Allow for Search of Exact Company Names
 **Potential Flaw in Current Implementation**<br>
-If users would like to find a specific company that has two or more words in their name such as `Microsoft Corporation`, using the current find command will return companies that match either “Microsoft” or “Corporation”.
+If users would like to find a specific company that has two or more words in their name such as `Microsoft Corporation`, using the current `find` command will return companies that match either `Microsoft` or `Corporation`.
 This can potentially pollute the results and defeat the purpose of the find feature.

 **Proposed Enhancement**<br>
-We plan to expand the find command's capability, to allow for exact keyword matching.
+We plan to expand the `find` command's capability, to allow for exact keyword matching.
 This can be done by specifying the keyword(s) within quotations.

 Suggested command format for exact find: `find “KEYWORD [KEYWORDS]...”`